I hope my lockdown video for this week will help and amuse you! The points in it are so important that I’ll list them again in this post.

 Get the kids to pick 2 stocks each, eg. JBs and Athlete’s Foot.
 They can start a ‘pretend’ watchlist on the ASX website.
 Check the share prices with them often.
 At least 1 person in the family will be hooked, want to know more and do their own research – exactly what happened with me.
 I sat with Dad everyday while he showed me his list of rubber and tin stocks!

-Now, isn’t this so much better than talking about nothing or posting on social media?
-Time is their greatest asset: make sure they know how to use it!
+Now, isn’t this so much better than talking about absolutely nothing or posting on social media?
+TIME is their greatest asset: make sure they know how to use it!